 Research interests: energy and power systems optimisation, optimisation models, renewable energies, renewable energies, national electricity grid planning systems, Data61

-Dr Semini Wijekoon is a research fellow at Monash University working with Associate Professor Ariel Liebman, Professor Peter Stuckey and Professor Mark Wallace on a Data61 CSIRO project.
+Dr Semini Wijekoon is a research fellow at Monash University working with Professor Ariel Liebman, Professor Peter Stuckey and Professor Mark Wallace on a Data61 CSIRO project.
 “Our small team, focusing on power system related problems with optimisation and machine learning applications, addresses wide range of problems related to current issues.
 Everyone has different expertise and strengths related to the field”.

 Semini has a Bachelor of Engineering (Honours), Electrical and Computer Systems, First Class (Monash University Malaysia).
 “After my graduation, I wanted to work towards renewable energy.
 With global warming and extreme weather conditions, I wanted to play my part to reduce carbon emissions by helping the switch to a 100% renewable grid”.

-She did a PhD with A/ Prof Ariel Liebman, Dr Simon Dunstall (Data 61, CSIRO) and Dr Aldeida Aleti (Monash University).
+She did a PhD with Professor Ariel Liebman, Dr Simon Dunstall (Data 61, CSIRO) and Dr Aldeida Aleti (Monash University).
 Semini’s PhD research focused on Co-optimisation of Power Network and Renewable Investment.
 "During my PhD, I looked at optimisation methods to solve power system planning problems with increased model details, to enable the transition from coal-gas based generation to wind-solar based generation".